The 8 Best Vegan Restaurants in Bali You Must Visit

 The delicious and nutritious plant-based restaurants are changing the way the world understands dining.

-Even the meatiest of meat lovers have been heard to be taking the leap towards a greener, more sustainable diet.
+Even the meatiest of meat lovers have been heard to be taking the leap toward a greener, more sustainable diet.

 So, without further ado, here’s my guide to the best vegan restaurants in Bali, Indonesia.